This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Cerebral is the most common type of childhood motor disability, and in turn, numerous organizations have been created to help with support, learning, and many other assistance options.
+Cerebral palsy is the most common type of childhood motor disability.
+Numerous organizations have been created to help with support, learning, and other assistance.

-For instance, United Cerebral Palsy (UCP) is an popular organization that not only advocates for people with cerebral palsy, but also provides support services for caregivers, parents, loved ones, and more.
+For instance, United Cerebral Palsy (UCP) is a popular organization that not only advocates for people with cerebral palsy, but also provides support services for caregivers, parents, loved ones, and more.

-Other popular organizations that can help provided needed support and resources include the Cerebral Palsy Family Network and the Cerebral Palsy Support Network.
+Other organizations that provide needed support and resources include the Cerebral Palsy Family Network and the Cerebral Palsy Support Network.